orchest/orchest/deploy/README.md

    clusters.
-10. `ORCHEST_DEFAULT_TAG` the default container tag of `orchest-api`, `orchest-webserver`, `auth-server`, `file-manager`, `node-agent` and `celery worker`, if specified, the tags of all mentioned components will be adjusted accordingly. default: `latest`
+10. `ORCHEST_DEFAULT_TAG` the default container tag of `orchest-api`, `orchest-webserver`, `auth-server`, `file-manager`, `node-agent` and `celery worker`, if specified, the tags of all mentioned components will be adjusted accordingly. default: `k8s-beta`
 11. `ORCHEST_API_TAG` defines the tag of `orchest-api`, if not defined, falls back to `ORCHEST_DEFAULT_TAG`
 12. `AUTH_SERVER_TAG` defines the tag of `auth-server`, if not defined, falls back to